 Did you know that the brain is very adaptable?
-If you take a look at a basic psychological operant conditioning technique, which is how one can modify a behavior by a positive or negative reinforcement.
-This type of technique can be used to teach the brain to self-regulate and improve ADHD symptoms without the use of medication.
+If you take a look at a basic psychological operant conditioning technique, which is how one can modify behavior by positive or negative reinforcement, this type of technique can be used to teach the brain to self-regulate and improve ADHD symptoms without the use of medication.
 This can be used with other learning challenges or mental health symptoms as well.

-Many parents are aware that there are side effects to ADHD medication, the trial and error method of psychotropic medications is a process and provides a quick result.
-Most articles share that ADHD medication is a “quick fix”, however, it actually isn’t “fixing” the problem.
-It is masking the symptoms and creating other long term side effects.
-These medications are harming our children and are intended for short term use but many children are placed on them without truly needing the medication and more issues arise.
+Many parents are aware that there are side effects to ADHD medication.
+The trial and error method of psychotropic medications is a process and provides a quick result.
+Most articles share that ADHD medication is a “quick fix”; however, it isn’t “fixing” the problem.
+Medication masks the symptoms and can create other long-term side effects.
+These medications are harming our children and are intended for short-term use but many children are placed on them without truly needing the medication and more issues arise.

-A better alternative to medication is to teach the brain to self-regulate through Neurofeedback training in the school-environment.
+A better alternative to medication is to teach the brain to self-regulate through Neurofeedback training in the school environment.
 Neurofeedback is a safe, non-invasive, drug-free option that provides a learning modality to teach the child’s brain to self-regulate through positive reinforcement.
-Once the brain is balanced and stable, the effect is long-term positive change.
+Once the brain is balanced and stable, the effect is a long-term positive change.

-Neurofeedback training has been done in schools over the last 20 years in a variety of settings, both large and small, public and therapeutic academic facilities.
+Neurofeedback training has been done in schools over the last 20 years in a variety of settings, both large and small, and in public and therapeutic academic facilities.
 The Journal of Developmental and Behavioral Pediatrics compared neurofeedback to cognitive behavioral training against a control group and found a significant positive impact that neurofeedback has on children with ADHD in a school setting.
-The children within the study were in second and fourth grade diagnosed with ADHD (n=104).
+The children in the study were in second and fourth grades and diagnosed with ADHD (n=104).
 They were randomly assigned to neurofeedback (NF) (n = 34), cognitive training (CT) (n = 34), or control (n = 36) conditions.
-The analysis assessed change in medication.
+The analysis assessed changes in medication.
 The results concluded that stimulant medication dosage in methylphenidate equivalencies significantly increased for children in the CT (8.54 mg) and control (7.05 mg) conditions but not for those in the NF condition (0.29 mg).

-If you are a parent or educator interested in implementing a neurofeedback training program as an elective class, then the first step is to discuss options with the school principal, superintendent and Special Education Department to review the possibility of including a program at your school.
-Yes, funding can be a challenge but the benefits for your child and other children will hold much greater lifetime effects that will set them up for success long term.
-If done systematically with early intervention, neurofeedback can save the educational system billions per year and use those funds to focus on adapting and improving the overall educational system as a whole.
+As a parent or educator, you may wish to explore the possibility of adding a neurofeedback training program to your school’s curriculum as an elective.
+To do so, you should discuss the possibility with the school principal, superintendent, and Special Education Department.
+Yes, funding can be a challenge, but the benefits for your child and other children will set them up for long-term success.
+By systematically implementing neurofeedback in early intervention, the educational system can save billions each year and use those funds to adapt and improve the overall educational system.

-Across the country, SYMMETRY Neuro-Pathway Training is being used in public school settings, multiple therapeutic academic programs and private clinics.
-We have integrated a limited availability program called Pilot 5 that allows you to trial run Neuro-PT, create awareness or families, improve enrollee’s success, and generate increased revenue while gaining measurable results.
-This is the best option available for those schools who aren’t sure if they are able to make a full commitment to integrate neurofeedback into their learning modality courses and want to try to see how the application will provide results for the students, families and school.
+Across the country, SYMMETRY Neuro-Pathway Training is being used in public school settings, multiple therapeutic academic programs, and private clinics.
+We have integrated a limited availability program called Pilot 5 that allows you to trial run Neuro-PT, create awareness for families, improve enrollee’s success, and generate increased revenue while gaining measurable results.
+This is the best option available for those schools who aren’t sure if they can make a full commitment to integrating neurofeedback into their learning modality courses and want to try to see how the application will provide results for the students, families, and schools.